What is grief?

 Phase 4: Restructuring

 Eventually, a different kind of bond is being reestablished between the bereaved person and the loved one.
 As time goes on, the external relationship gives way to an internal one.
 Slowly, the bereaved person begins to see the possibility of a return to life.
-In this respect, she redefines her relationship to herself, to others and to the deceased.
+In this respect, one redefines the relationship to oneself, to others and to the deceased.

 To find out where you are in your grief journey, we invite you to take our questionnaire.
 You will be provided with benchmarks that can help you.